Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$K_{n} = \frac{K_{d}}{\frac{n(n-1)}{2}} = \frac{2K_{d}}{n(n - 1)}$$

-# Obtaining $A$ and $A'$
+# Choosing $A$ and $A'$

-## The size of $A$
+## TODO: The size of $A$

-In the example given we've
+In the example given we've...

+Talk about workload, growth rate of giving out all pairs, what about with repeats etc...

+Maybe could move this section over into experimental bit.
+Coz we could talk about accuracy as we change the size of A

 ## Additional restrictions on $A$

-Assuming we're in charge of the matchup assignments.
-Then there are certain properties that we would like to satisfy.
+If we're in charge of the matchup assignments then there are certain properties that we would like to satisfy.

 1. Each student does not mark their own paper.
 2. Avoid giving a grader too many of a single student's matchups.
 3. Keep the workload of each student fairly even.
+4. We obtain a baseline amount of 'information' about each player.

-Condition 1\.
+### Condition 1\.

 This is already handled by the definition of $A$.

-Condition 2\.
+### Condition 2\.

 Let's say player 2 is assigned the matchups: (1,3), (3, 5), (3, 4) and (6, 3).
 In this case a lot of player 3's matches are concentrated in player 2's hands.
 If player 2 is a poor student then we will not have much useful information to infer player 3's skill.

-Condition 3\.
+### Condition 3\.

 If player 1 is assigned the matchups: